Las Piñas Church: Establishment of St. Joseph's Academy

-In 1914, Belgian missionaries Fr.
-Jose van Runenkelen and Fr.
-Victor Zaiel of Congregatio Immaculati Cordis Mariae (CICM) established St. Joseph's School next to the church to foster literacy in the parish community.
+In 1914, Belgian missionaries Jose van Runenkelen and Victor Zaiel of Congregatio Immaculati Cordis Mariae (CICM) established St. Joseph's School next to the church to foster literacy in the parish community.
 The school, which started as a grade school, eventually included secondary education and was renamed as St. Joseph's Academy.

 Recognition

 Historical markers

 The Las Piñas Church was designated as Historic Structure by the National Historical Commission of the Philippines with the placing of a historical marker in 1995.

 On July 15, 2013, the Las Piñas Church was declared as a Historic Landmark by National Historical Institute.

 Pastors

 Below is the list of parish priests who served St. Joseph Church since the 1950s.

-Saint Ezekiel Moreno used to be the parish priest of the church during his Philippine mission.
+Ezekiel Moreno used to be the parish priest of the church during his Philippine mission.